Lettuce calories per 100g: 15 kcal

 Is lettuce good for weight loss?

-Does iceberg lettuce have any nutrients?
+Does iceberg lettuce have nutrients?

-Can I eat lettuce on a keto diet?
+Can you eat lettuce on keto?

 CalMind